cassiomolin/microservices-springboot/README.md

 ## External services

 This application depends on external services.
-Ensure that these services are up and running attempting to run the application.
+Ensure that these services are up and running when attempting to run the application.

-### MongoDB

-Shopping and product services use MongoDB for persistence.

-Before running the Ensure that you have a MongoDB instance up and running on `localhost` port `27017` (default port).
+- **MongoDB:** Shopping and product services use MongoDB for persistence.
+Ensure that you have a MongoDB instance running on `localhost` port `27017` (default port).
 The `product` and `shopping-list` databases will be created by the application.

-### RabbitMQ

-RabbitMQ is used as message broker.
+- **RabbitMQ:** RabbitMQ is used as message broker.
 Ensure that RabbitMQ is running on `localhost` port `5672` (default port).

 ## Building and running this application